AugustElvevold/xkcd-comics/README.md

 ### The process
 1. (1h) I started by setting up the project and the basic structure.
 Including loading latest comic from the xkcd API.
 2. (1h) I added get random comic, and rewrote some code to make it easier.
-3. (30m) I added functionality to go to nex ot previous comic.
+3. (0,5t) Added functionality to go to nex ot previous comic.
+4. (1,5t) Save favorite comics to local storage.
+View a list of local comic titles in SavedView.
+Only saved image url, since I have not done save image file to persistent storage before.
+I tried without success, but will try again later if there is time.